Dennis Argall: Career

-Later activities
+In 1978 and 1979 he was senior advisor to Lionel Bowen deputy leader of the Australian Labor Party in the Australian Parliament, before returning to Foreign Affairs as Assistant Secretary North Asia.
+Argall was later acting head of the North and South Asia Division in 1982 and 1983.
+Argall was Ambassador to China in 1984–1985.
 Illness shortened Argall's appointment in Beijing.
 He completed a master's degree in defence studies at the University of New South Wales College in the Australian Defence Force Academy in 1988, with a minor thesis analysing decisions made by the Australian cabinet about the relationship with China in 1980.
 Though returning to work for a time as head of research in the Commonwealth Parliamentary Library, Argall's health deteriorated again, much later diagnosed as Chronic Fatigue Syndrome and fibromyalgia, factors preventing return to regular work.
-In pursuit of rehabilitation he for a time secured organic registration of a very small fruit farm near Bodalla New South Wales with the National Association for Sustainable Agriculture Australia (NASAA) and a permaculture designer's certificate, to personal and but not financial advantage.
+In pursuit of rehabilitation he for a time secured organic registration of a very small fruit farm near Bodalla with the National Association for Sustainable Agriculture Australia (NASAA) and a permaculture designer's certificate, to personal and but not financial advantage.